noClaps/blog/sites/docs/src/content/docs/packages/icons.md

 ---
 ```

-This sets the options for the `<Icon />` component.
+This sets the options for the Icon component.
 These options are explained above.

 ### Icons